mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 # Introductory tutorial

-<p class="description">Learn how to import and style Joy UI components to build a simple login page.</p>
+<p class="description">Learn how to import and style Joy UI components to build a simple login page with light and dark modes.</p>

 This tutorial will walk you through how to assemble the UI for a basic login page using Joy UI.
 You'll be introduced to several common components as well as some of the props you can use to control their styles.